 - Sweet Potato

 - Butternut Squash

 - Collard Greens

 - Mustard Greens

-Here are some ways to squeeze more Vitamin A in your day:
+Here are some ways to squeeze more of this vitamin into your day:

 - Add ground liver to your ground meat used for hamburgers, tacos, or spaghetti sauce.